 Plus, there are a ton of freelancers and web designers who are already familiar with the platform and know how to work on a WordPress blog.

 So if you need to hire help to build your site, or make tweaks to your site in the future, it’s easy to find professional help.

 If you’ve never used WordPress before it might be a good idea to at least familiarize yourself with the platform.
 There’s plenty of documentation available online.
 WordPress’s free tutorials are probably your best option – especially if you’re a beginner – as they are easy to follow and easy to understand.

 I also recommend picking a web host that offers excellent speeds.

 In 2021, Google made an update to their algorithm that gave preference to lightweight sites with lightning-fast load times.

-And in the blog world, search traffic (or traffic from SEO a.k.a.
+And in the blog world, search traffic – or traffic from SEO a.k.a.
 Search Engine Optimization – is king.

 Sure, all traffic is good traffic.
 But search traffic is where you’ll really make your money as a blogger in the long run.

-SEO traffic tends to produce longer session durations (aka more money when you’re monetized) and requires less work than constantly trying to knock out less evergreen content like social media clickbait.
+SEO traffic tends to produce longer session durations (meaning more money when you’re monetized) and require less work than constantly trying to knock out less evergreen content like social media clickbait.